TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/10 - 2 Samuel/2 Samuel 18/2 Samuel 18.20.md

 ---

-And Joab said unto him, Thou shalt not be the bearer of tidings this day, but thou shalt bear tidings another day; but this day thou shalt bear no tidings, because the king's son is dead.
+Joab said to him, "You shall not be the bearer of news this day, but you shall bear news another day.
+But today you shall bear no news, because the king's son is dead."